Nitin-debug756/Nitin_Kumar_CSE-CORE_VISIONX/README.md

             VISION X
-            A SMART LENS FOR VIUALLY IMPAIRED PEOPLE
+            A SMART LENS FOR VIUALLY IMPAIRED PEOPLE LINK FOR OUR WEBSITE - http://vision-x-ipxw.onrender.com
+            LINK FOR OUR DASHBOARD AND ORDERS - http://adminvisionx.onrender.com

 Smart Lens is an AI-powered application that enhances visual perception using computer vision.
 It can detect objects, recognize text, identify faces, and more—all in real-time.
 Designed for accessibility, assistance, and practical use in various fields like healthcare, security, and education.